MatejBransky/simplifr/README.md

 Is it [Normalizr](https://github.com/gaearon/normalizr)?
 No. Normalizr requires schemas, object ID's and works primarily with collections of objects.

 Simplifr is schema agnostic and works with arbitrary JSON.

-Simplifr also has `reducers` implementation for `simplified data` as well as for `raw data`.
-Check Api Reference below.

 ## Usage with React/Redux